top of page

 PRE-DYNO CHECKLIST

 • Make Sure the car is 100% ready to be tuned and the bugs are worked out!
-Fans need to be working.
 Everything should be already wired up and ready to go.
 The motor shouldn’t be smoking excessively or leaking fluids.

 • The main objective is to tune the car, not have to fix mechanical or electrical problems on it.
 Matt may be able to fix some minor problems during the dyno session, but not always for free.
 If your car is not in proper working order, you may be asked to bring it back once the repairs have been completed.
 Customers will be charged for any tuning or labor/diagnosing time.